 ALAMANCE CHILDREN'S THEATRE

-Alamance Children's Theatre (ACT) provides theatre opportunities both on and off stage for ages 8 through 18.
-Established in 1980, ACT produces three shows/musicals each year with past productions including Mulan, Jr., The Pied Piper and Arsenic and Old Lace.
-ACT provides open auditions with casts generally consisting of 35 to 40 actors plus youth technical staff (lights, sound, etc.).
-ACT also offers monthly workshops on auditioning, make-up, etc. The ACT Board of Directors, led by an adult Executive Team, includes adult members and youth members/actors.
+Alamance Children's Theatre (ACT) provides theatre opportunities both on and off stage for youth ages 8 through 18.
+Established in 1980, ACT presents three shows each year at Burlington’s Paramount Theater, with recent productions including Disney’s Beauty and the Beast, Elf the Musical Jr., & Mary Poppins.
+ACT provides open auditions with casts generally consisting of 35-40 actors plus backstage youth technical staff (stage managers, youth directors, sets, props, etc.).
+ACT offers ACTing Up summer theatre camp (ages 7-14) primarily for new and less experienced youth, and also sponsors workshops during the year on auditioning, character development, etc. The ACT Board of Directors, led by an adult Executive Team, consists of both adult members and youth members/actors.

 The alamance chorale